 We look forward to engaging with you and thank you for your support during this challenging time.

 We are delighted to invite you to attend the upcoming sessions in our series, Leading in Turbulent Times.
-Featuring IMD faculty, these webinars will appear live every Friday at 11am CEST on Zoom.
+Featuring IMD faculty, these webinars will appear live every second Friday at 11am CET on Zoom.